-Due to its sensitivity and high value, healthcare data has been heavily regulated for years through specialized legislation such as the Health Insurance Portability and Accountability Act (HIPAA).
-Despite this, healthcare has had the highest average total data breach cost of any industry for eleven years in a row.
-According to IBM and the Ponemon Institute’s Cost of a Data Breach Report 2021, it reached a staggering $9.23 million/data breach in 2021, a 29.5% increase from 2020.
+Due to its sensitivity and high value, healthcare data is the target of cyberattacks resulting in the healthcare industry being highly regulated through specialized legislation such as the Health Insurance Portability and Accountability Act (HIPAA).
+Despite this, healthcare has had the highest average total data breach costs of any industry for the 13th year in a row.
+According to IBM and the Ponemon Institute’s Cost of a Data Breach Report 2023, healthcare data breach costs have increased 53.3% over the last three years and are reported to have the most expensive data breaches, at an average cost of $10.93 million.

 Healthcare services collect a wealth of Protected Health Information (PHI) which falls under the incidence of HIPAA.
 PHI is information that relates to an individual’s past, present, or future physical or mental health and the provision of healthcare to an individual.
-It also includes personally identifiable information (PII) such as name, address, or Social Security Number that, by themselves or grouped with other identifiers, can reveal a person’s identity, medical history, or payments they have made.
+It also includes Personally Identifiable Information (PII) such as name, address, or Social Security number that, by themselves or grouped with other identifiers, can reveal a person’s identity, medical history, or other personal data.
 PII is also protected under more general data protection legislation, such as the EU’s General Data Protection Regulation (GDPR).

 1. Deal with internal threats

+In the healthcare industry, addressing internal threats is as crucial as external ones for maintaining patient privacy.
+This includes vigilance in handling patient records to prevent any potential breaches.
+Approximately 35% of data breaches in the healthcare industry are attributable to internal threats.
 This is problematic because, by law, most health data is not allowed to leave an organization’s premises without being encrypted or transmitted through secure, authorized channels.
+Regular risk assessments can help in identifying weak points in handling patient data.
 Healthcare services can turn to Data Loss Prevention (DLP) solutions to control the flow of sensitive health data in and out of their networks.

 Designed to protect sensitive data directly, DLP tools use predefined profiles and customized definitions to track and control sensitive data falling under the incidence of laws such as HIPAA and GDPR across company networks.
 With powerful content inspection and contextual scanning tools, DLP solutions can identify health data in files and the body of emails before they are sent, blocking their transfer through unauthorized channels.